georgezefko/Data-Engineering-Databricks/README.md

 Repository structure

-.devcontainer: This directory contains all the files and scripts necessary to set up the local dev environment and interact with Databricks from VScode.
+**.devcontainer**: This directory contains all the files and scripts necessary to set up the local dev environment and interact with Databricks from VScode.

-databricks: This is our Asset Bundle where our code, pipelines, workflows and job definitions live.
+**databricks**: This is our Asset Bundle where our code, pipelines, workflows and job definitions live.

-To get full understanding of how to build the repository from scratch you can check the turotial here or you can simply clone the repo and start from there.
+To get full understanding of how to build the repository from scratch you can check the **turotial 1** or you can simply clone the repo and start from there.

 Tutorials - Projects